RobGaughan/Understanding-DNS-Active-Directory/README.md

 1. Inspect DNS A-Records
 2. Create A-Records on the Server
 3. Observe the A-Records we Created
-4. Delete records from the server
+4. Modify the A-record on the server
 5. Observe client DNS cache
 6. Create "CNAME" records